 Before the holiday, factories are in a mad dash to get orders out the door, which leads to more things being missed and more quality issues than usual.
 After the holiday, the factory needs to hire new workers who are more likely to make mistakes than experienced ones.

-As such, you should consider stepping up your product inspection efforts in the months before and after the Spring Festival.
-You can hire a reliable third-party inspection company (like Insight Quality Services) to help you do this.
+As such, consider stepping up your product inspection efforts in the months before and after the Spring Festival.
+You can hire a reliable third-party inspection company like Insight Quality Services to help you do this.

-With the lengthy factory closures and the rush to get products out beforehand, manufacturers will generally charge more if you want to ship an order close to CNY.
+With the lengthy factory closures and the rush to get products out beforehand, manufacturers will often charge more if you want to ship an order close to CNY.

-In addition to your factory taking time off, shipping companies take time off as well.
+In addition to your factory taking time off, shipping companies also take time off.
 As such, heavy volumes are going to the ports before the holiday with only a limited number of ships, which means shipping rates go up.

 #4 You Should Never Pay a Deposit Just Before the Spring Festival

-Sometimes companies go out of business — and in China, this is the most common time of year to close down permanently.
+Sometimes companies go out of business — and in China, the Spring Festival is the most common time of year to close down permanently.
 Factories that have not been doing well financially often choose to go out of business during CNY.

 Paying a deposit just before the holiday can be a disastrous proposition.
 If your factory intends to close permanently and does not tell you, you may never get it back, so be sure to wait until they reopen.